Resume vs CV: Which One Do You Need?

 - Professional memberships list

-"Once I rewrote my six-page CV as a one-and-a-half page resume — like, actually led with product impact metrics instead of my publication list — I started hearing back within days.
+"Once I rewrote my six-page CV as a one-and-a-half page resume — actually led with product impact metrics instead of my publication list — I started hearing back within days.
 Same qualifications.
 Same me.
 Completely different document."

 Upload your resume and paste the job description.
 GetNewResume automatically tailors your content to match — pulling in the right keywords, reordering your bullets by relevance, and cutting anything that doesn't serve this specific application.
 Every change is tracked so you can see exactly what moved and why.